IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 There are mitigating mechanisms which may be enough to deal with this problem when MUD files are signed by the  manufacturer.

+While {{RFC8520}} has established a mechanism for signing of MUD files, the document does not define a way for a MUD controller to determine who should sign the MUD file for a particular device.

+{{RFC8520}} leaves this for a local policy.
+There are any number of processes that could be used, but they require coordination of many players.
-It should be noted that {{RFC8520}} has not established a trust model for MUD controllers to determine whether a signature from a specific entity is legitimate as a signature for a particular device.  {{RFC8520}} leaves this to the industry to work out through supply chain arrangements or other heuristics.
+It is expected that each industrial vertical will work out supply chain arrangements or other heuristics.

 ## Trust on First Use (TOFU): leveraging the manufacturer signature